zesk/build/docs/_templates/index.md

 This toolkit makes the following assumptions:

-- You are using this with another project to help with your pipeline, build or operations
 - Binaries from this project installed at `./bin/build/`
 - Optional `hook` binaries can be placed in your project at `./bin/hooks/`
 - Files containing bash code end with `.sh`
-- Your project has release notes located in a dedicated subdirectory, files named `v1.0.0.md` where prefix matches tag names (`v1.0.0`)
+- Your project has release notes located in a dedicated subdirectory, files named `v1.0.0.md` (for version `1.0.0`)
-- A central `$HOME/.build` directory is created to store temporary files and log files; after running certain scripts it can be safely discarded or re-used.

 To use in your pipeline:

 - copy `./bin/build/install-bin-build.sh` into your project (changing the last line `../..` if needed) manually
 - run it before you need your `./bin/build` directory

+## Features overview

+- Application deployment support
+- Support for application hooks and environment
+- Bash prompt support with colors and extensions
+- Bash documentation framework with automatic documentation
+- Comprehensive argument validation
+- Generic package interface for system configuration
+- Advanced Bash debugger features
+- Complete testing and assertion framework
+- Safe environment files support

 ## Zesk Build Functionality